M-Abd1/ASP.NET_CRUD_Web_App/README.md

-This WebApp is made on Blazor Framework
+"This WebApp is made on Blazor Framework
 It Supports Basic CRUD functionality
-With MySql as the Database
+With MySql as the Database"